emecon21/Packet-Tracer-Labs/ROUTING/Dynamic Routing/EIGRP/README.md

    - end

    On R2
-   Created new adjacency by simply inputing the network addresses alone
+   I then created a new adjacency by simply inputing the network addresses alone
    - config t
    - router eigrp 1
    - network 10.0.0.0